 A key word in this passage is “seek”.
 It’s an activity of searching, investigation, and thinking.
 God wasn’t telling them to isolate themselves, rather they were to help bring shalom, or welfare, to the city God chose as His instrument of punishment!
 No wonder Israel wanted to go home early.

 That passage was written over 2500 years ago, but it still has application for today especially in our efforts to shape organizational culture.
 God calls us to seek the welfare of our current units in three ways:

-First, We need to make positive contributions to our units.
+First, we need to make positive contributions to our units.
 We don’t let other people do all the work.
 We do our duty with a good attitude.
-We work hard to help our units win awards, pass inspections, succeed in exercises.
+And we work hard to help our units win awards, pass inspections, succeed in exercises.
 We work the car washes, snack bar, and community events.
 Christians are called to be team players and we should do it with excellence because of the God we serve.

 Second, we can enjoy the contributions we make.
 We proudly wear unit ribbons and celebrate successes.
 We participate in unit parties and recognition ceremonies.
 Christians are called to set an example of how to have true joy in our celebrations.

 Third, we pray for our units.
 God is interested in the details of our lives, all the details.
 So, we can talk to Him about all that is going on in our units.

 - Please pray for your unit leadership that they would have wisdom to make wise and good decisions.

 - Pray for the new unit members that they would integrate into the unit in positive and helpful ways.